yuchehsieh/mi_card_flutter/README.md

 * What is the difference between hot reload and hot refresh and running an app from cold
 * How to use Containers to lay out your UI
 * How to use Columns and Rows to position your UI elements
-* How to add custom fonts
+* How to add custom fonts (Pacifico, Source Sans Pro)
 * How to add Material icons
 * How to style Text widgets
 * How to read and use Flutter Documentation